erajasekar/erajasekar.github.io/_posts/2016-05-31-error-accumulation-java8-functional-validation-javaslang.md

 ### Using plain Java 8.

 Let's try first try to solve this in plain Java without functional programming library.
-As I have explained in the [previous post]({% post_url 2016-05-27-better-exception-handling-java8-streams-using-javaslang %}), we should use `Optional` to ensure it continues to process *without terminating at first error*.
+As I have explained in the [previous post]({% post_url 2016-05-27-better-exception-handling-java8-streams-using-javaslang %}), we should use `Optional` to ensure it continues to process *without terminating at the first error*.
 Here how we can implement it.

 ```java